Redwoods/chat-ai-QnA/tsa/Attention In Neural Networks.md

 ***

 **Human:**
-Can you explain what is attention to the fifth grade in ore than 1000 words?
+Can you explain what is attention to the fifth grade in more than 1000 words?

 ***